nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 By default, this header allows any value which would be a security risk if Admin UI could be accessed by bad actors.
 To mitigate this issue it suggested to configure `allowed-hostnames` as described in [UG-SYSPAR](ug-syspar_x-road_v6_system_parameters.md).
 For Security server refer to [proxy-ui-api](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api), for Central server refer to [admin-service](ug-syspar_x-road_v6_system_parameters.md#413-center-parameters-admin-service)

+## 4 Access control

+### 4.1 Minimum Supported Client Security Server Version

+For increases the security of the X-Road ecosystem, it is security best practice to limit minimum version of client Security Server to communicate Security Server.

+Security Server administrator can limit in server side the minimum version by configure system parameter `server-min-supported-client-version` as described in [UG-SYSPAR](#Ref_UG-SYSPAR) section 3.2 Proxy parameters.

+For example, to set parameter `server-min-supported-client-version = 7.3.1`, it means that client Security Server version should be at least `7.1.3`:

+	[proxy]
+	server-min-supported-client-version = 7.3.1